Tourmaline Oil

 Tourmaline Oil is a Canadian energy company engaged in the exploration, development, and extraction of crude oil and natural gas.
 It is headquartered in Calgary, Alberta in Canada.
 A major natural gas producer, it became the largest natural gas producer in Canada in 2021.
 It is also the first Canadian oil and gas exploration and development company to directly engage in the liquified natural gas business.

 Corporate overview

 As of October 2021, Tourmaline was the largest natural gas producer in Canada, and the fifth largest natural gas producer in North America.
 In Canada, the firm was also the second-largest producer of processed natural gas liquids, and the second-largest producer of natural gas condensate.

 Tourmaline primarily focuses on the Alberta Basin, Montney Formation, and Peace River oil sands.
 Its product mix is 80 percent natural gas and 20 percent crude petroleum and natural gas liquids.
 The company had 1,600 wells in 2020, and owned and operated 19 natural gas processing plants.
 The company sold 28 percent of its natural gas in the United States.

-The firm had 238 full-time employees and 232 contractors and consultants in 2019.
-Full-time employment dropped to 225 employees in 2020.